We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-You should also see your dermatologist if you are considering a glycolic acid peel.
-These are higher concentrations of glycolic acid that may offer greater results in terms of exfoliation, but require a knowledgeable professional.
+You should also see your dermatologist if you’re considering a glycolic acid peel.
+These are higher concentrations of glycolic acid that may offer greater results in terms of exfoliation, but they require a knowledgeable professional.

 According to a

-Glycolic acid is a multitasking skincare ingredient that can help you fight acne and improve your skin’s appearance.
-Due to concerns for irritation, it’s best to talk to your dermatologist before you start using it.
+Glycolic acid is a multitasking skin care ingredient that can help fight acne and improve your skin’s appearance.
+Due to concerns about irritation, it’s best to talk with a dermatologist before you start using it.

-Starting with lower percentage formulations can help your skin adjust and reduce irritation risks over time.
+Starting with lower percentage formulations can help your skin adjust and reduce irritation risks.